rocky-linux/documentation/docs/guides/automation/cron_jobs_howto.md

 ### Create your own `cron`

-If the automated, randomized times do not work well in [For Workstations above](#for-workstations), and the scheduled times in the [For Servers above](#for-servers), then you can create your own.
+If the automated, randomized times do not work well in [For Workstations above](#for-workstations), and the scheduled times in the [For Servers above](#for-servers), you can create your own.
 In this example, the assumption is you are doing this as the root user. [see Assumptions](#assumptions) To do this, type the following:

 `crontab -e`

-This will pull up root user's `crontab` as it exists at this moment in your chosen editor, and may look something like this.
-Read this commented version, as it has descriptions of each field that you will be using next:
+This will pull up root user's `crontab` as it exists at this moment in your chosen editor, and might look something like this.
+Read this commented version, as it has descriptions of each field that you will use next:

 ```
 # Edit this file to introduce tasks to be run by cron.